-- Work in groups of two.
-Using the internet, find out how each of the sites is marketed? a. - Prepare a small presentation for the next meeting. b.
+- a.
+Split into groups of two. - b.
+Using the internet, find out how each of the sites you mentioned are marketed? - c.
+Prepare a small presentation for the next meeting

 Module 2: Important and useful tools

 There are many different tools and methods that are used to represent location, the natural landscape.
 In this module you will be introduced to some of these mapping tools and the legislation associated with spatial planning.